 Is a German Shepherd Husky Mix Right for Me?

 A German Shepherd Husky Mix is right for you and your family if you can dedicate time to her care and exercise.

-You need to be absolutely sure you have the time and energy to invest in this mixed breed.
+You need to be sure you have the time and energy to invest in this mixed breed.

 Prepare financially and emotionally for health issues that may arise.

 Screening breeders and parent dogs help prevent some of these issues.

 - Bellumori, T.P., et al., 2013, “Prevalence of inherited disorders among mixed-breed and purebred dogs: 27,254 cases (1995-2010),” Journal of the American Veterinary Medical Association